-Imaginary Botanicals: Sculpture in Glass by Kathleen Elliot at IMAS
+Imaginary Botanicals: Sculptures in Glass by Kathleen Elliot at IMAS

-McAllen, TX- The International Museum of Art & Science (IMAS) is pleased to present Imaginary Botanicals: Sculpture in Glass by Kathleen Elliot, an exhibition of works from the last decade by California-based artist Kathleen Elliot in Central Gallery of IMAS from May 13 through September 10, 2017.
+McAllen, TX- The International Museum of Art & Science (IMAS) is pleased to present Imaginary Botanicals: Sculptures in Glass by Kathleen Elliot, an exhibition of works from the last decade by California-based artist Kathleen Elliot in the Central Gallery of IMAS from May 20 through September 10, 2017.
 Elliot creates sculptures out of flame worked glass, using a variety of botanical forms including leaves, flowers, fruits, pods, and vines that convey a sense of fantasy and mystery.

 Her work has moved from the representational to the imaginary, in which plant forms incorporate human characteristics and convey a sense of fantasy and mystery.
 Her sculptures are modern studio glass, a blend of art, science, and technological innovation that embrace the notion of glass as a medium for creative expression, in contrast to its use in industrial production.